Update Your Staircase: How to Remove and Install Carpet on the Stairs

 Use a medium-grit sandpaper, such as 150, and sand dried wood filler smooth.
 Sand every surface that will be exposed to be as smooth as possible, including the risers as well as treads.
 Repeat the wood filler step as needed until the surface is smooth.
 (Note: For your reference, I used two full tubes of wood filler for this example.)

 When surface smoothness is to your liking (and it may take a day or two to get it so), you may find that you’ll need to caulk along the edges of the stairs where it previously was covered by carpet.

 Tip #1 for Prepping and Painting a Staircase

 If you are installing a runner rug, you won’t need to caulk along the middle of the steps.

 Caulk along the edges of the risers, treads, and nosings, and also in a little where the tread meets the bottom of the riser.

-Here’s the prepped staircase, which has been wood-filled and sanded (multiple passes) and caulked.
-After caulk dries, it will be ready for priming and painting.
+Here’s the prepped staircase, which has been wood-filled and sanded (multiple passes), and caulked.
+After the caulk dries, it will be ready for priming and painting.